chpxu/dotfiles/README.md

 Assuming Firefox is installed, follow these instructions:

 1. Enable the extensions.
 This is due to how Firefox handles extension side-loading.
-2. In the `Tab Center Reborn` extension preferences, copy and paste the contents of `./.mozilla.firefox/chrome/tabCenterReborn-chpxu.css` inside the input box for Custom CSS
+2. In the `Tab Center Reborn` extension preferences, copy and paste the contents of `./.config/nixpkgs/modules/firefox/config/tabCenterReborn-chpxu.css` inside the input box for Custom CSS.
 3. Ensure Custom CSS/Styles whatever checkbox is enabled and restart firefox (or the extension).

 Credits to @ranmaru22 for the` verticaltabs.css` and the [setup](https://github.com/ranmaru22/firefox-vertical-tabs) and credits to FILL_IN for the `oneline.css`.